samrudha01codespace/StudyBuddyAI/README.md

    - Speak an English sentence that you want to correct.
    - Stop speaking, and the corrected sentence will be displayed along with marks calculation.

-4. **Note:** Before installation , In Android Studio: Go to chatgptfile -> utils -> constants.kt -> add this api key "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" Note : This is an important to add API Key in the code.(This is required when you will run code , not in APK)
+4. **Note:** Before installation , In Android Studio: Go to chatgptfile -> utils -> constants.kt -> Add your OpenAI API Key (I can't provide the API key because API key is getting disabled.)
+Note : This is an important to add API Key in the code.(This is required when you will run code , not in APK)

 5. ## Getting start with code